Fares-Basousy/Messanging-app/README.md

 # Messaging App
 Welcome to DMe!
-It's a delightful blend of WhatsApp Web and Discord, providing authentication for signing up and logging in.
+It's a blend of WhatsApp Web and Discord, providing authentication for signing up and logging in.
 Chat with friends in real-time using their usernames, as real-time chat is implemented through Socket.io.
-You won't have to log in every time, thanks to an access token generated upon login and stored in your browser's cookies.
+You won't have to log in every time as an access token generated upon login and stored in your browser's cookies.
 Inspired by Discord's username-based friend adding and the user-friendly interface of WhatsApp Web, this is a straightforward messaging app.

 ## Table of Contents